heavenwing/go-project-template/webapi/README.md

 |= middleware //middleware folder contains all webapi middleware code files

-- |- common.go // this file contains all common functions and vairables in the package
+- |- common.go // this file contains all common local functions and vairables in the package

-- |- const.go // this file contains all constants in the package
+- |- const.go // this file contains all local constants in the package

 - |- logger.go // a sample middleware for log all request, with -er/-or postfix

 |= service //service folder contains the client code for all the external services that the handler, manager and middleware depend on

-- |- common.go // this file contains all common functions and vairables in the package
+- |- common.go // this file contains all common local functions and vairables in the package

-- |- const.go // this file contains all constants in the package
+- |- const.go // this file contains all local constants in the package

 - |- interface.go // all interface definitions of service clients